An Unearthly Child: Filming

 Tucker was originally selected as the serial's director, but the task was assigned to Hussein following Tucker's departure from production.
 Some of the pre-filmed inserts for the serial, shot at Ealing Studios in September and October 1963, were directed by Hussein's production assistant Douglas Camfield.
 The first version of the opening episode was recorded at Lime Grove Studios on the evening of 27 September 1963, following a week of rehearsals.
 However, the recording was bedevilled with technical errors, including the doors leading into the TARDIS control room failing to close properly.
 After viewing the episode, Newman ordered that it be mounted again.
 During the weeks between the two tapings, changes were made to costuming, effects, performances, and scripts.
 The second attempt at the opening episode was recorded on 18 October, with the following three episodes being recorded weekly from 25 October to 8 November.
+Recording for the five episodes (including the pilot) cost a total of £13,693, which Lambert noted was within the programme's budget.

 Themes and analysis

 Scholar Mark Bould discusses how the serial establishes Doctor Who's socio-political stances in his 2008 essay "Science Fiction Television in the United Kingdom".
 He writes, "The story represents the separation/reunion, capture/escape, pursuit/evasion that will dominate the next twenty-six years, as well as the programme's consistent advocacy of the BBC's political and social liberalism."
 He cites Ian and Barbara's attempt to teach a cavewoman kindness, friendship and democracy, writing "a tyrant is not as strong as the whole tribe acting collectively".
 Scholar John R. Cook reflected in 1999 that the presence of teachers as companions echoes Doctor Who's original educational remit.
 Malcolm Peltu of New Scientist noted, in 1982, that the serial was set in the Stone Age because the show's original intention was "to bring to life the Earth's history".

 Lawrence Miles and Tat Wood argue that the cavemen's focus on fire is meant to stand in for all technology, thus linking the latter three episodes with the questions of generational change raised by the first episode and its focus on suspicion of children, and tying that to a discussion of technological progress, including the nuclear bomb.
 They also argue that, contrary to the tendency to treat the story as a one-episode introduction to the series followed by "three episodes of running around and escaping" that the piece should be considered as a single, dramatic whole that is "about making four people who barely know one another learn to trust each other".